plotters-rs/plotters/README.md

 [dependencies]
 plotters = "0.3.3"
 ```
+Create the subdirectory `<Cargo project dir>/plotters-doc-data`

-And the following code draws a quadratic function. `src/main.rs`,
+And the following code draws a quadratic function. `src/main.rs` writes the chart to `plotters-doc-data/0.png`

 ```rust
 use plotters::prelude::*;